 This topic summary covers Knowledge Organiser: Atomic Structure within Atomic Structure for GCSE Chemistry.
-Revise Atomic Structure in Atomic Structure for GCSE Chemistry with 25 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Atomic Structure in Atomic Structure for GCSE Chemistry with 28 exam-style questions and 22 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 14 of 14 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Atomic Structure